-Recent Executive MBA students have selected from among the following sample electives:
+Recent Executive MBA students have selected from among the following sample electives.
+Please note that elective course offerings change yearly, and may be canceled due to low enrollment.

 Advanced Negotiations builds on the content and strategies presented in the core Negotiations course and expands students negotiating expertise.
 Specifically, the class highlights a number of traps experienced negotiators encounter and teaches students strategies to overcome these traps and maximize their success in complex negotiations.
 Traps such as negotiating the wrong issues, failing to effectively capitalize on power in the negotiation, getting pulled into issue by issue conversations, and incorrectly analyzing the context around the negotiation will be discussed.